-The Inbound School of Yoga was inspired by Yoga Inbound, a school that was founded by Srila Paramadvaiti Maharaj and Gurudeva Atulananda Maharaj in India, as an offshoot of the Asana Yoga mission of Vrnda.
+The Bhakti Yoga school (Before Inbound School of Yoga) was inspired by Yoga Inbound, a school that was founded by and Gurudeva Atulananda Maharaj in India, as an offshoot of the Asana Yoga mission of Vrnda.
 In 2000, Chaitanya began studying Ashtanga Yoga in Miami Beach with Reed Taylor – her friend and first Ashtanga Yoga teacher.
-In 2004 Reed’s studio became Chaitanya’s and became Yoga Inbound Miami.
-After teaching a couple of years in Miami, Chaitanya moved to Cusco.

 Since 2004, Chaitanya, with friends and teachers, has directed more than 70 Yoga teacher training courses and certified more than 1,0000 yoga students from different parts of the world.